 Storing of the hint can also fail.
 Enabling hinted handoff therefore does not eliminate the need for repair; a user must recurrently run a full repair to ensure data consistency across the cluster nodes.

-Hinted handoff was introduced as experimental in Scylla Open Souce 2.1 and is now released as production-ready in Scylla Open Source 3.0 and Scylla Enterprise 2019.1.
+Hinted handoff was released as production-ready in Scylla Open Source 3.0 and Scylla Enterprise 2019.1.

 © 2016, The Apache Software Foundation.